themysterysolver/NOTES/WEB-DEV/README.md

 It is developed by Evan yu. vite means fast.He majorly used ES modules.
 ESMAScript is the standard system for sharing and packaging js code.wkt ES6 of 2015 has this import and export features.
 It is asynchronous in nature and it's with the type="module".

+## Imports in React

+Make sure all the export,imports,filename is the same.Filename should be same if it is a default import.
+If it is a named import we would use the const keyword.
+For default imports don't use {}.Because curly braces is used for named imports.